International Walk to School Day

 International Walk to School Day is an annual global event held on the first Wednesday in October.

-Since 1999, Active & Safe Routes to School Peterborough has joined millions of children, parents, and community leaders from over 40 countries around the world in organizing community-wide Walk to School Day events!
+Since 1999, Active School Travel Peterborough has joined millions of children, parents, and community leaders from over 40 countries around the world in organizing community-wide Walk to School Day events!

 Through the simple action of walking to school, students can positively influence their health and the health of the planet.
 IWALK demonstrates the positive impacts of local action on issues such as environmental sustainability, physical activity, and safer communities.
 Last year alone, Ontario’s IWALK event involved 425,000 students from 1,023 schools and helped to avoid the release of 15 tonnes of greenhouse gases; a contribution that helps us all breathe a little easier!